Board of Directors

 Jonathan Johnson (2023-2027) The Johnson Firm

-Jonathan Johnson was born and raised in Moss Bluff, Louisiana.
+Johnson was born and raised in Moss Bluff, Louisiana.
 He received Bachelor of Science degrees in both accounting and civil law, and ultimately, a Juris Doctorate from Louisiana State University.
-He joined The Johnson Firm in Lake Charles in 2006 and manages both Domestic and Personal Injury cases.
+He joined The Johnson Firm in Lake Charles in 2006 and manages both domestic and personal injury cases.
 Today he is the managing partner of the firm.

 Teresa D. King (2024-2026)